Major crackdown planned on drugs, call scams, human trafficking

 The government is putting together a six-month campaign tackling drug problems, call centre gangs and human trafficking, Deputy Prime Minister Phumtham Wechayachai said on Monday.

-Mr Phumtham, also defence minister, said a meeting was planned for Jan 30, when officials from the Interior Ministry, Royal Thai Police, Office of the Narcotics Control Board (ONCB), Anti-Money Laundering Office (Amlo) and other agencies would discuss new measures to better tackle the three issues.
+Mr Phumtham said a meeting was planned for Jan 30, when officials from the Interior Ministry, Royal Thai Police, Office of the Narcotics Control Board (ONCB), Anti-Money Laundering Office (Amlo) and other agencies would discuss new measures to better tackle the three issues.

 After the meeting, Prime Minister Paetongtarn Shinawatra would formally announce the details of the campaign, along with leaders of the armed forces and the national police chief.